TIC-VLA: A Think-in-Control Vision-Language-Action Model for Robot Navigation in Dynamic Environments: Experiments

 \subsection{Ablation Study}

-\textbf{Influence of Reasoning at Test Time.} We evaluate the effect of explicit VLM reasoning during inference by comparing the model (after RL fine-tuning) with and without reasoning-token outputs.
-As shown in \cref{tab:reasoning_ablation}, enabling reasoning improves all navigation metrics but incurs increased inference latency (0.5~Hz in simulation).
-Disabling reasoning significantly reduces VLM forward overhead (4~Hz in simulation), at the cost of significantly degraded performance.
-These results indicate that explicit reasoning at test time improves task success, while the proposed latency-aware design mitigates its associated overhead.
-Additional ablation results are provided in the supplementary material.
+\textbf{Influence of Reasoning at Test Time.} We evaluate explicit VLM reasoning during inference by comparing the RL fine-tuned model with and without reasoning-token outputs.
+As shown in \cref{tab:reasoning_ablation}, enabling reasoning clearly improves navigation performance, reducing NE from 14.23 to 10.55 while increasing SR from 40.00 to 55.29 and SPL from 34.22 to 50.29.
+Disabling reasoning reduces VLM overhead and increases the forward rate from 0.5~Hz to 4~Hz, but leads to weaker goal completion and navigation progress.
+Although the non-reasoning variant has a lower collision rate, this mainly reflects reduced activity and more frequent failure rather than safer navigation.
+In contrast, the reasoning-enabled model interacts more actively with the environment while maintaining substantially higher task completion and navigation efficiency.
+These results indicate that test-time reasoning improves task success, while TIC-VLA mitigates its latency through explicit latency-aware control.

+\textbf{Influence of Action Prediction Horizon.} We ablate the action prediction horizon to study the trade-off between short-term responsiveness and longer-horizon planning.
+A shorter horizon makes the policy more reactive but provides less planning context, whereas a longer horizon provides more temporal context but can make near-term action prediction less accurate.
+As shown in \cref{tab:horizon_ablation}, the 3-second horizon achieves the best overall performance among TIC-VLA variants without RL fine-tuning.
+The 1-second horizon obtains the lowest collision rate, suggesting stronger short-term reactivity, but yields a lower success rate and SPL.
+The 5-second horizon also underperforms the 3-second setting, indicating that overly long prediction horizons may reduce control accuracy.
+We therefore use a 3-second prediction horizon as the default setting.

+\textbf{Influence of Ego-motion Offset in Action Policy.} \cref{tab:offset} shows the effect of incorporating ego-motion offset into the latency-aware action policy.
+Without ego-motion offset, the policy receives delayed semantic guidance but lacks explicit information about how far the robot has moved since the guidance was generated.
+As a result, stale VLM features may be treated as temporally aligned with the current observation, leading to degraded navigation accuracy, lower success rates, and less efficient trajectories.
+By explicitly modeling the ego-motion accumulated during the inference delay, the policy can reinterpret delayed semantic features in the current robot frame.
+This improves the alignment between semantic reasoning and real-time control, allowing the action expert to compensate for robot displacement and heading changes during asynchronous VLM inference, resulting in substantially improved performance.